 These super simple Crab Imperial Stuffed Mushrooms are a rich, satisfying appetizer or party snack that come together in about 15 minutes!
-Loaded with crab flavor, these are always a crowd pleaser!JUMP TO RECIPE
+Loaded with crab flavor, this Crab stuffed mushroom recipe is always a crowd pleaser, especially for the holidays!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 The only thing that's more delicious than a stuffed mushroom, is a CRAB STUFFED mushroom.
 These Crab Imperial Stuffed Mushrooms are a show-stopping appetizer you can whip up in about 10-15 minutes, pop in your oven while you shower- and wind up the party Hors d'oeuvres hero.

 Filled to the brim with lusciously dressed lump crab meat, these decadent little bites are a once-you-pop-you-can't-stop kind of snack.